Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

 In practice, most free energy surface calculations concern a Helmholtz free energy, but Gibbs free energy surfaces could be computed as well.
 The difference is small, unless the transformation of interest entails a measurable change in overall density.

-If two macrostates $\A$ and $\B$ correspond to domains of \hyperlink{ref:CV} {collective variable} space, then the probability ratio can be obtained from a free energy \hyperlink{ref:FES} {surface} $A(\vz)$ by integrating its exponential (the associated density) over the corresponding domains:
+If two \hyperlink{ref:Macrostate} {macrostate}s $\A$ and $\B$ correspond to domains of \hyperlink{ref:CV} {collective variable} space, then the probability ratio can be obtained from a free energy surface $A(\vz)$ by integrating its exponential (the associated density) over the corresponding domains: